 Drafting the Original Petition for Divorce

-Every divorce in Texas, even those in which the parties are amicable and the divorce is “uncontested,” must begin with filing an Original Petition for Divorce in a state district court.
+Every divorce in Texas, even where the parties are amicable, and the divorce is "uncontested," must begin with filing an Original Petition for Divorce in a state district court.

 The Original Petition for Divorce is the legal document that officially begins the divorce process in Texas.
-The Original Petition for Divorce is prepared by the “Petitioner” who is filing the divorce, or by the Petitioner’s lawyer.
+The Original Petition for Divorce is prepared by the "Petitioner" filing the divorce or by the thPetitioner's's lawyer.

 Filing the Original Petition for Divorce

 After the Original Petition for Divorce is prepared, it is filed in the District Clerk's office in the county where one or both spouses reside.